Intro

 The Student Money and Immigration Advice team provide confidential advice on student loans, budgeting and money management, sources of financial support within and outside the university, and on immigration and international student issues.

 The Wellbeing team provides one-to-one person-centred advice and support to students with a range of disabilities and conditions, as well as a confidential counselling service.
-Advisors can help to develop tailored Individual Support Plans so that all students have the support they need to achieve at UWL.
+Advisers can help to develop tailored Individual Support Plans so that all students have the support they need to achieve at UWL.

 If you need support from other departments or services in or outside university, we can also signpost you to these.
 Our aim is to support and stand beside you when times are tough so you can do all you can to thrive at university.
 You can book an appointment with any of our services through the Student Hub - just use your student ID number and normal UWL password to log in.
 You can also contact our Student Services helpdesk by phone or email in the first instance: